 Day 2: Yangon – Bagan Full-day City Tour (B, L, D)

 After having refreshing breakfast in the early morning, students will have a chance to experience a full day sightseeing tour around the city.
 We begin the tour with a visit to Shwezigone Pagoda, which is the most reputable pagoda in Bagan.
 Then, you can get a glimpse at the Ananda Temple to see architectural masterpiece and four standing giant Buddha Statues.

 Highlight our afternoon sightseeing with a visit to the Chauk Htat Gyi Pagoda, where is home to the massive reclining Buddha image.
 At the feet of the statue carved with special design characterized the exquisite Burmese art.
 Students can get a deeper understanding of it as they listen to our guide.
 After that, students will be transferred to Karaweik Hall, which is the huge golden barge floating over the Kandawgyi Lake.
 It a great chance to take photos of students with their friends and teachers.

 After that, we take students to Thatbyinnyu- the highest temple in Bagan, where they can have ample opportunity to learn the history and cultural significance of this pagoda.
 In the late afternoon, students can experience an unforgettable sunset over the plains from one of the sunset hill viewpoints in Shwedagon pagoda.
 Return to the hotel in the evening and a group of students will be served a scrumptious dinner.

 Day 3: Bagan Monastery & Cycling Tour (B, L, D)

-The second day in Bagan, after breakfast at the hotel, our guide and drive will take students to one of the monasteries in Bangan.
+The second day in Bagan, after breakfast at the hotel, our guide and driver will take students to one of the monasteries in Bangan.
 It is a chance for them to know more about culture and religion in Myanmar.
 Then, students will have a chance to enjoy special catered lunch at Monastery.